 Handelsbanken’s corporate culture is based on a number of things: long-term relations, a low risk tolerance and cost awareness.
-Elisabet Jamal Bergström, Head of Sustainability at Handelsbanken, explains that in some respects, the Bank has been working with sustainability issues since long before the term sustainability came into widespread usage.
+Elisabet Jamal Bergström, Chief Sustainability Officer at Handelsbanken, explains that in some respects, the Bank has been working with sustainability issues since long before the term sustainability came into widespread usage.
 In this interview, she talks about the Bank’s work with sustainability.

 How can banks contribute to sustainable social development?